 Robin McKay Memorial Scholarship (25618)

-The Robin C. McKay Memorial Scholarship is awarded to an outstanding undergraduate student in the Communication Sciences & Disorders program who is studying speech pathology.
-This scholarship honors Robin McKay, a 1985 graduate of the JMU Sppech Pathology and Audiology program, who was passionate about the field of speech pathology and demonstrated her professional focus during college and after through numerous activities including work for the Virginia School for the Deaf and Blind in Staunton, the Danny Williams School for the deaf in Kingston, Jamacia, the Pimrose House of Safety for orphans in Jamaca.
+The Robin C. McKay Memorial Scholarship is awarded to an outstanding undergraduate student in the Communication Sciences & Disorders program who is studying speech-language pathology.
+This scholarship honors Robin McKay, a 1985 graduate of the JMU Sppech Pathology and Audiology program, who was passionate about the field of speech-language pathology and demonstrated her professional focus during college and after through numerous activities including work for the Virginia School for the Deaf and Blind in Staunton, the Danny Williams School for the deaf in Kingston, Jamacia, the Pimrose House of Safety for orphans in Jamaca.
 Shortly after her enrollment in Gallaudet University's master's degree program in deaf counseling, Robin died tragically from viral myocarditis contracted during her travels.
 In an effort to cope with the devastating loss, Robin's family established this scholarship in her memory.
-They felt that the best way to share Robin with the world was to encourage someone to continue in her chosen field of speech pathology.
+They felt that the best way to share Robin with the world was to encourage someone to continue in her chosen field of speech-language pathology.

 Melvin Will Jr. Endowed Scholarship (25889)